magento/merchdocs/src/system/saas.md

 SaaS data spaces are designed to support multiple different websites, identified by their website codes.
 Data from the same website gets compiled together and separated from data from other websites.
 This allows you to reuse one SaaS data space by multiple Commerce installations, as long as all websites have unique codes specified.
 Otherwise, you risk overwriting your data for the same website.

-When you create a SaaS project, Commerce generates one or more SaaS data spaces depending on whether or not you have an Adobe Commerce license:

-- **Adobe Commerce** - One production data space; two testing data spaces

-- **Magento Open Source** - One production data space; no testing data spaces

 ### Select or create SaaS project {#createsaasenv}

 {:.bs-callout-info}